-For example, if you want to get a certain content to your audience, the first ones to start working are content layer and delivery layer.
-Delivery layer is requesting content from the content layer via a specialized programming interface called API (application programming interface).
-From the delivery layer that content then moves to the presentation layer (sometimes called rendering layer), and the presentation layer is rendering delivered content on a screen.
+For example, if you want to get a certaincontent to youraudience, the first ones to start working on are the content layer and delivery layer.
+The delivery layer requests content from the content layer via a specialized programming interface called API (application programming interface).
+From the delivery layer, that content moves to the presentation layer (sometimes called the rendering layer), and the presentation layer renders delivered content on a screen.

-There are also different ways of storing content, as well.
-Without going into too much detail – while the basic way is to store content as the entire pages, there are other ways of storing it using lesser parts of a page called either objects or items.
+There are different ways to store content.
+Without going into too much detail – while the basic approach is to store content as entire pages, there are other ways of storing it using fewerparts of a page called either objects or items.

-Our digital age has led to many discoveries and breakthroughs, but working today also means that your audience’s expectations would also be higher than before, too.
-To adapt to those expectations many companies are changing in a big way, and within all of the different industries, from healthcare to manufacturing.
+Our digital era has led to many discoveries and breakthroughs, but working today also means that your audience’s expectations are higher than before.
+To adapt to those expectations many companies are changing on a large scale and within different industries; from healthcare to manufacturing.

-The first difference between CMS and DXP is that, while CMS is capable of delivering and supporting the digital content in required amounts, DXP goes beyond that by providing features like smart delivery across multiple sites, automation, and more.
-DXP is also capable of providing insight into the audience’s reception by collecting and analyzing all of the data related to their interaction with said audience.
+The first difference between CMS and DXP is that, while CMS can deliver and support the digital content in required amounts, DXPgoesbeyond that by providing features like smart delivery across multiple sites, automation, and more.
+DXP can also provide insight into the audience’s reception by collecting and analyzingall of the datarelated to their interaction with said audience.

-- Lasting relationships with customers.
-It’s all about conversions – not everyone knows that a conversion is not the end but the new beginning.
+Lasting relationships with customers.
+It is all about conversions – a conversion is not the end but the new beginning.
 A DXP is capable of in-depth tracking and analyzing engagements on a variety of levels.

-- Being omnichannel.
-There’s an enormous number of IoT devices in the world nowadays, and the voice-enablement is at its peak popularity – that’s why you should be able to reach your audience through any means necessary, and a DXP is capable of doing that in one way or another.
+Omnichannel.
+There is an enormous number of IoT devices in the world nowadays, and the voice-enablement is at its peak popularity – that is why you should be able to reach your audience through any means necessary.
+A DXP can do that, in one way or another.

-- Successful integrations.
-Connected data right now is the key to a lot of things, and with an unstable market of today you’ll feel much more comfortable knowing that your future integrations won’t become a sudden problem out of the blue.
+Successful integrations.
+Connected data right now is the key to many things and with today’s unstable market, you will feel much more comfortable knowing that your future integrations won’t become a sudden problem.

-Typically, a DXP’s core is still a CMS (it’s not necessary, CMS can be a part of a DXP in some other way, as well), but there’s a number of features that’s typically included, as well:
+Typically, a DXP’s core is still a CMS (it is not necessary, CMS can also be a part of a DXP in some other way), but there are a number of features that are typically included:

 DXP can be either a single-company solution or several solutions combined – it all depends on your specific needs.
-Since DXP are evolving as fast as the modern world does, it’s quite unlikely to find a single solution that suits all of your needs.
-Most of the time you’ll need several products from one vendor, if not multiple vendors to begin with.
+Since DXP are evolving as fast as the modern world does, it’s quite unlikely to find a single solution that suits your needs.
+Usually, you need several products from one vendor, if not multiple vendors to begin with.

 The critical question to ask yourself when selecting a digital experience platform is: Will the DXP put me on the path to better customer experience?
 The first consideration you have to make is your enterprise’s technology stack or architecture.
 What technologies are you using to reach your customers?
 If these questions are not clear to you, it is essential that you create a defined customer journey map.
 Doing this will help you know how to deliver digital experiences to your customers best.